Herald History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Harold, Harald, Harrell, Hirrell, Hurrell and others.

 Some of the Herald family moved to Ireland, but this topic is not covered in this excerpt.
-Another 39 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: